 Don't let organizing your student teacher binder stress you out!
 Get the EduMagic Student teacher binder here.

 I never liked online calendars and organizing apps like the notes app on a smartphone, but during the pandemic, my google drive and google calendar became my best friend.
-I began to create folders for every class, including my student teaching and even had folders within those folders.
-I know you probably think I sound crazy but honestly, it has been a lifesaver.
-At Kean University, we have weekly assignments we have to send to our Kean University faculty supervisors.
+I began to create folders for every class, including my student teaching, and even had folders within those folders.
+I know you probably think I sound crazy, but it has been a lifesaver.
+At Kean University, we have weekly assignments to send to our Kean University faculty supervisors.
 With that, I had a folder for my journal entries, weekly student logs, and lesson plans.
-I then took it a notch up and created a folder within my lesson plans that separates the format my school wanted us to use, the format my district uses, and sometimes those other lesson plans that professors would have you write for a class and grade.
+I then took it a notch up and created a folder within my lesson plans that separates the format my school wanted us to use, the format my district uses, and sometimes those other lesson plans that professors would have you write for a class grade.

-A massive piece of time management is allowing yourself to make mistakes but also knowing you have to try harder next time.
-There is no sense in beating yourself up overtaking a longer break than expected or prioritizing the wrong assignment first.
+A massive piece of time management is allowing yourself to make mistakes but knowing you have to try harder next time.
+There is no sense in beating yourself up by overtaking a longer break than expected or prioritizing the wrong assignment first.
 It is okay!
 We wouldn't be human if we didn't make mistakes.